arunkumarpalaniappan/blog/content/posts/2020/08/2020-08-16---High-Performance-JavaScript.md

 tags:
   - "JavaScript"
   - "Performance"
 description: "In JavaScript, we can do the same thing in more than one way and its a good thing(mostly!)., even though some ways are not recommended, JavaScript has it.
-The only reason for such parts in JavaScript is, fixing it will break all those web application built using those bad parts.
-In this post”
+The only reason for such parts in JavaScript is, fixing it will break all those web application built using those bad parts."
 socialImage: "/media/image-2.jpg"
 ---
 In JavaScript, we can do the same thing in more than one way and its a good thing(mostly!)., even though some ways are not recommended, JavaScript has it.
 The only reason for such parts in JavaScript is, fixing it will break all those web application built using those bad parts.